ameyaKetkar/RMinerEvaluationTools/README.md

 Tools used for the evaluation of RefactoringMiner 2.0

 ## [Oracle](http://refactoring.encs.concordia.ca/oracle/)
-We used the >7000 refactorings in this oracle as the ground truth for evaluation the 5 tools for their precision and recall.
+We used the >7000 refactorings in this oracle as the ground truth for evaluating the precision and recall of the 6 tools.

 ## Tools